Squint surgery: Costs, benefits, and why it’s worth it

 In the UK, the cost of squint surgery varies depending on factors such as the complexity of the case, the surgeon’s expertise, and the specific clinic.
 While the upfront cost may seem significant, many patients consider it a worthwhile investment due to the lasting benefits of the procedure.

-How does squint surgery compare to glasses or vision therapy?
+How does squint surgery compare to other therapies?

-Squint surgery provides a permanent solution.
-By directly addressing the eye misalignment, squint surgery improves binocular vision (the ability of both eyes to work together) and eliminates double vision or eye strain in many cases.
+Squint surgery, however, provides a more long-lasting solution.
+By directly addressing eye misalignment, squint surgery improves the appearance of the eyes and can also help binocular vision (the ability of both eyes to work together), often eliminating double vision or eye strain in many cases.

 What happens if squint surgery is delayed?